Esophageal Stent Procedure

 Your healthcare provider will give you specific instructions about when you can eat

 and drink again.
-He or she may also give you other specific instructions about your
+They may also give you other specific instructions about your recovery.

-recovery.
+You may need to follow a special diet.
 Continue to follow up regularly.
-Let your healthcare provider know right
+Let your healthcare

-away about any new problems, like fever or acid (gastroesophageal) reflux.
-You might
+provider know right away about any new problems such as fever or acid reflux.
+You

-need a new procedure because of a complication, such as food blockage of the stent
+might need a new procedure because of a complication, such as food blockage of the

 Before you agree to the test or the procedure make sure you know: